ysucomputerclub/constitution/README.md

 ## Article VII.
 Amendments and Revisions

-This constitution may be amended at any time by two-thirds vote of the active membership.
+This constitution may be amended at any time by two-thirds vote of the membership, as determined by a publicly posted poll via the Youngstown Penguin Hackers' Slack messenger.
 The constitution is reviewed annually and subject to the approval of the Department of Student Programming.